 This story is typical for Alaska.
 People meeting by accident talk to each other, being aware of their environment, and repairing everything with duct tape, if possible.

 In Alaska, all supplies, parts, groceries, and medication have to be shipped up either by trucks via the Alcan – a dirt road built during WWII, by ship or by plane.
 There is no railroad to Canada and the Lower 48.
 Thus, parts and special things beyond the daily usual are hard to get.
 The demand is too low for auto repair shops to spend real estate on storage.
 The demand is too low to have more than one choice of everything.
 As soon as you get out of the three major cities (Anchorage population 291826, Fairbanks population 51926, Juneau population 31275 according to the US Census 2010), you can count yourself lucky to find either Coke or Pepsi.

 Most Alaskans don’t even bother to order a replacement part.
-A broken car window will be fixed with transparent plastic foil taped on with duct tape.
-A broken bumper gets a band aid with duct tape.
-A broken turn signal?
+Alaskans fix a broken car window with transparent plastic foil taped on with duct tape.
+When you have a broken bumper, a band aid with duct tape will be a workable fix.
+What about a broken turn signal?
 Replace the bulb, use yellow foil, and duct tape.
 Someone broke off your side mirror in the parking lot?
-Annoying, especially because they obviously didn’t even notice or bother (?)!
+Annoying, especially, because they obviously didn’t even notice or bother (?)!
 Tape it back into place with duct tape and drive on.
 Your water bottle has a leak?
 No problem – there is always duct tape.
 Your heel broke off?
 Who is wearing heels in Alaska?
 Never mind, tape it back on with duct tape.

 Duct tape anyone?

 Business Casual Winter Work Look with Leather Pants …